ZupIT/beagle-docs/content/en/android/installing-beagle.md

 **Step 2:** Include plugins

-Once you made the first configuration, now you have to include the `kapt` and Beagle's plugin as dependencies on your dependency manager, as in the example below.
+After you have completed the first configuration, now you need to include the `kapt` and Beagle's plugin as dependencies on your dependency manager, check out the example below:

 The current release version of Beagle is: [![Maven Central](https://img.shields.io/maven-central/v/br.com.zup.beagle/android)](https://mvnrepository.com/artifact/br.com.zup.beagle/android)